July 5, 1997

 But whether discussing relationships or career, Jim Buck makes it clear that he has no time for regrets.
 “I’ve reached a point in my life where I refuse to wake up when I’m 70 or 80 or 90 and say, ‘Why the fuck didn’t I do that?’
 Life is way too short.
 I’ve had nothing but fun doing porn.
 I’ve met and worked with great people.
 It’s been a completely positive experience.
 I’m a performer.
 I consider myself to be moderately expressive, whether it’s acting or writing or doing porn, it’s a way of getting up and entertaining people and being kooky and letting it out, whatever it is.”

-HX magazine (1997)
+Reprinted from HX magazine (1997)